Azure-Samples/azure-serverless-workshop-team-assistant/5-voting-service.v1/README.md

 ![Postman testing](src/Content/Images/CreateVoting-Postman.PNG)

-You can also debug the function - once the function is running, in Visual Studio Code, in the Debug view, click the Play button next to Attach to Azure Functions.
-Now you can attach breakpoints, inspect variables, and step through code.
+You can also debug the function - once the function is running, in Visual Studio Code, in the Debug view, select Attach to Azure Functions.
+You can attach breakpoints, inspect variables, and step through code.
 Try it out!

 ### 3.3.
 Serverless Function - Close / Re-Open Voting Session